Data Protection Statement

 We will only disclose your information with the Department of Employment Affairs & Social Protection, and where necessary only relevant information may be shared with organisation’s who provide services to allow us to fulfil our obligations, and with whom written legal agreements containing the legal data protection clauses are in place.
 Generally these types of organisations are:-

 Transfer of Data

 Turas Nua shall not permit any party to process (including holding, rendering, transferring or storing) any personal data outside of the European Economic Area (EEA is the EU 27 plus Iceland, Norway and Liechtenstein), nor shall we permit any party, to process (including holding, rendering, transferring or storing) any unencrypted Personal data outside Ireland.
-Appropriate GDPR safeguards will be applied to any processing activity that may occur in the UK following Brexit is covered under an ‘Adequacy Decision’ which has been adopted by the EU Data Protection Commission in June 2021.
+Any processing activity that may occur in the UK following Brexit is covered under an ‘Adequacy Decision’ which has been adopted by the EU Data Protection Commission in June 2021.